wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/2-instant.md

 ![Complex instant flow with two sets of If yes and If no conditions.](../media/4-complex-instant-flow.png)

-Business process flows work within Power Platform and many options are available, including instant flows and approval flows that can run in concert with a business process flow to extend your solution.
+Business process flows work within Microsoft Power Platform and many options are available, including instant flows and approval flows that can run in concert with a business process flow to extend your solution.

-Business process flows don't exclude the possibility of adding more capabilities to the envisioned solution by using other components of Power Platform like Power Apps, Power Automate instant flows, or Power BI Dashboards.
+Business process flows don't exclude the possibility of adding more capabilities to the envisioned solution by using other components of Microsoft Power Platform like Power Apps, Power Automate instant flows, or Power BI Dashboards.
 You can read more about instant flows by selecting the related links in the summary unit within this module.